An $L^p$-spectral multiplier theorem with sharp $p$-specific regularity bound on Heisenberg type groups: Introduction

-Our main result is the following spectral multiplier estimate together with the corresponding result for Bochner--Riesz multipliers.
-By the result of \cite{MaMueNi19}, the threshold for $s$ is optimal up the endpoint and cannot be decreased.
+Our main result is the following spectral multiplier estimate, together with a corresponding result for Bochner--Riesz multipliers.
+By the result of \cite{MaMueNi19}, the threshold $s > d \left(1/p - 1/2\right)$ is optimal up to the endpoint and cannot be decreased.
+Note that the required order of regularity in the second part of \cref{thm:main} is the same as in the Bochner--Riesz conjecture, see for example \cite{Ta99}.
+However, note also that \cref{thm:main} only makes a statement in the range $1\le p \le 2(d_2+1)/(d_2+3)$, where $d_2$ is the dimension of the center of the group.

-\begin{theorem} Let $G$ be a Heisenberg type group of topological dimension $d=\dim G$ and center of dimension $d_2$, and let $L$ be a homogeneous sub-Laplacian on $G$.
+\begin{theorem} Let $G$ be a Heisenberg type group of topological dimension $d=\dim G$ and center of dimension $d_2$, and let $L$ be a sub-Laplacian as in \cref{def:sub-Laplace}.
 Suppose that $1\le p \le 2(d_2+1)/(d_2+3)$.
-Then the following statements hold true: \begin{enumerate} \item If $p>1$ and if $F:\R\to \C$ is a bounded Borel function such that
+Then the following statements hold: \begin{enumerate} \item If $p>1$ and if $F:\R\to \C$ is a bounded Borel function such that

 then the operator $F(L)$ is bounded on $L^p(G)$, and

 \item For any $\delta> d \left(1/p - 1/2\right)- 1/2$, the Bochner--Riesz means $(1-tL)^\delta_+$, $t\ge 0$, are uniformly bounded on $L^p(G)$. \end{enumerate} \end{theorem}